Richibi’s Weblog

 work doesn’t reach the heights I find in their

-is, to my mind, such a piece, though it’s not at
+is, to my mind, such a piece,

 all not impressive